behnazkhoshnood/good-cook-ms3/README.md

 All recipes currently on the page have all been added from google.

 ### **Media**
-- Faviicon used for this project was from [favicon.cc](https://www.favicon.cc/)
-- The Icons used for this project was from [Materialize](https://materializecss.com/ "Materialize").
+The Icons used for this project was from [Materialize](https://materializecss.com/ "Materialize").

 ### **Recipe Images**
 All images used on the page are linked below: